gen-smtp/gen_smtp/README.markdown

 Server Example
 ==============

-gen_smtp ships with a simple callback server example, smtp_server_example.
+`gen_smtp` ships with a simple callback server example, `smtp_server_example`.
 To start the SMTP server with this as the callback module, issue the following command:

 <pre>
 gen_smtp_server:start(smtp_server_example).